-This kit was once stolen from my car, parked outside my house.
-Some type of miracle bought these drums back to me.
-Stolen instruments so rarely ever come home; and incredibly, the person who found them was a distant relative in the police force.
+This kit was once stolen from my car, which was parked outside my house.
+Short story: a miracle of some kind bought these drums back to me, since stolen instruments so rarely come home.
+Incredibly, the police detective who found them was also a distant relative!
 I play this kit just about every week, because you never know how long you will have anything.